 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

 Sustainable investments are assessed on the basis of their contributions to the 17 United Nations Sustainable Development Goals (SDGs).
-As these include both environmental and social goals, it is not possible to set specific minimum shares for environmental and social investments in each case.
-The total share of sustainable investments in relation to environmental and social goals of the fund is at least 50%.
+The total share of sustainable investments in relation to environmental goals of the fund is at least 1%.